River Nene: Wellingborough

-Passing Irthlingborough on its north-western bank, the Nene now flows past the demolished Nene Park, one of the former grounds of Kettering Town F.C.
+Passing Irthlingborough on its north-western bank, the Nene now flows past one of the former grounds of Kettering Town F.C., the demolished Nene Park.
 Further on, the river is crossed by the disused track bed of the Northampton and Peterborough Railway which was constructed in 1845.
 The river is now characterised by large curving meanders as it passes the villages of Little Addington, Great Addington, Woodford and Denford.